ONSdigital/scalelink/docs/branch_and_deploy_guide.md

 - **Update `CHANGELOG.md`:**
   - In the `CHANGELOG.md` file, create a new header/section for the newly bumped version.
-  - Move all entried from the "Unreleased" section to the new version section.
+  - Move all entries from the "Unreleased" section to the new version section.
 This action effectively transfers the documentation of changes from being pending release to being part of the new version's official changelog.
   - Ensure the "Unreleased" section is left empty after this process, ready for documenting future changes.

 - **Update `CHANGELOG.md` release links:**
-  - After bumping the version and updating the `CHANGELOG.md` with the new version header adn changes, proceed to update the "Release links" section at the bottom of the document.
+  - After bumping the version and updating the `CHANGELOG.md` with the new version header and changes, proceed to update the "Release links" section at the bottom of the document.
 Add links to the new version's GitHub Release page and its PyPi listing, following the existing format. **Note: this repo does not currently have a PyPi listing.**
     This step ensures users and developers can easily find and access the specific versions of `scalelink` through their respective release pages and download links, maintaining comprehensive and navigable documentation.

 - **Final review and push:**